 The 2026 Global Edition of the Open Science Retreat will take place on April 7-11, 2026.

-Applications will close on November 30 2025, and participants will be notifed whether their application has been accepted on December 14 2025.
+Applications are now closed.
+Participants will be notified whether their application has been accepted on December 22 2025.

 Venue